maximevw/autolog/CONTRIBUTING.md

 2. Check your code is documented (especially if it modifies the public API) and respect the coding style of the project.

-3. Rebase your changes: update your local repository with the most recent code from the original repository, and rebase your branch on top of the latest master branch.
+3. Rebase your changes: update your local repository with the most recent code from the original repository, and rebase your branch on top of the latest `release/next` branch.
 It is better that your initial changes are squashed into a single commit.
 If more changes are required to validate the pull request, we invite you to add them as separate commits.

-4. Finally, push your local changes to your forked repository and submit a pull request with a title which sums up the changes that you have made (try to not exceed 50 characters), and provide more details in the body.
+4. Finally, push your local changes to your forked repository and submit a pull request into the branch `release/next` with a title which sums up the changes that you have made (try to not exceed 50 characters), and provide more details in the body.
 If necessary, also mention the number of the issue solved by your changes, e.g. "Closes #123".

 ### Coding conventions and documentation